This article describes general settings for customer journeys

-Conversion Goals let you measure the effectiveness of your Customer Journey.
-A Goal is a target event indicating that the customer reaches the marketing objective you set.
-To define a goal, press the Set Conversion Goals button on the top of the page.
+Conversion Goals let you measure the effectiveness of your customer journey.
+A Goal is a target Event indicating that the customer reaches the marketing objective you set.
+To define the journey's goals, press the Conversion Goals button on the top of the page.

 To cancel remaining messages once a user reaches a Conversion Goal, check the End journey after this event checkbox.
 Messages that haven't been sent to the moment the goal is reached won't be sent to the customer who reached the goal.

 When several goals are set, a user who reaches any of them ends the journey at that point.